librars/templates/inst/sample-document.md

 This _text is italic_, and *so is this*.
 While __this text is bold__, the same **as this one**.

+## Cognitive load
+The idea is to reduce the amount of syntactic constructs to memorize:

+- Headings and sections
+- Text formatting (bold, italic)
+- Links, references, images
+- Code blocks
+    - Verbatim
+    - Executable code
+    - Math
+- Conditional blocks

 ## Links and images
 This is [a link](http://some.net).